Workday

 Research topics: optical character recognition (OCR), facial recognition

 No one enjoys itemizing receipts and creating expense reports after a fun team outing.
-We came up with the concept, Expensie, which is what it sounds like — expenses and selfie.
+My engineer, Tony Orciouli, and I came up with the concept, Expensie—a combination of expenses and selfie—to decrease the amount of time and effort it takes to create expenses.

 Making expenses less painful

-When the user records a video of their receipt and lunchmates through the Workday Expenses app, it will parse the receipt with OCR and label all the faces via facial recognition.
+I designed a feature that allow users to record a video of their receipt and lunchmates through the Workday Expenses app, which will then parse the receipt with OCR and label all the faces via facial recognition.
+With one tap, an entire expense report has been created and submitted.

-What could have taken 10 minutes of an employee's time now takes seconds so everyone can get back to work.
+What normally takes over 10 minutes of an employee's time now takes seconds, so everyone can get back to work.

-Prototype of OCR and facial recognition (Video: Tony Orciouli, Workday Labs)
+Prototype of Expensie recognizing text and faces (Video: Tony Orciouli, Workday Labs)

 Featured Project 03